Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

    and keeps the active PyGWalker tab and selected DataFrame instead of remounting the app.
    Confirm that the PyGWalker background and empty host area match, and that its primary, surface, text, border, and focus colors follow the active Jupyter palette.
+   Check computed colors inside Graphic Walker's shadow root and an open chart menu, not only the outer PyGWalker wrapper.
+Add a second chart before changing themes and confirm it survives both changes.
+Verify the Code Export dialog opens, uses the host palette, and closes with Cancel.
+Save must be absent because this POC has no spec-file target.
+   Compare notebook Markdown margins, heading sizes, and toolbar styles before and after opening the companion, before running any `pyg.walk()` cell.
+They must remain unchanged.
 6. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
 This proves that the rendered app can query the selected live kernel object.
 7. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
 Confirm that a